dilshan-g/content-crawler-migration/README.md

 # Doghouse Content Migration

-This module migrates the web page content and media files into a clean GovCMS instance.
+This Drupal 8 module migrates the web page content and media files into a clean GovCMS instance.
 This module expects a json input as its source.
 We use a third-party plugin to crawl through the site we need to migrate and generate the json source.

 Download and install `Content Crawler` by [Jeremy Graham](https://jez.me) :